tim-slifer/tim-slifer.github.io/content/projects.md

 I usually only update this when JetBrains releases a major version of IntelliJ, which equates to about once a year.

-The formatter is avaialble on [GitHub](https://github.com/tim-slifer/intellij-codestyle).
+The formatter is available on [GitHub](https://github.com/tim-slifer/intellij-codestyle).